 2. CASE PRESENTATION

-A 32-year-old man was admitted in our hospital with a history of severe diffuse abdominal pain that was insidious in onset, gradually progressing, and was associated with abdominal distension, multiple episodes of vomiting, and obstipation for 3 days with loss of appetite.
+A 32-year-old man was admitted to our hospital with a history of severe diffuse abdominal pain that was insidious in onset, gradually progressing, and was associated with abdominal distension, multiple episodes of vomiting, and constipation for 3 days with loss of appetite.
 He denied any history of comorbidities.
-On clinical examination, he exhibited signs of intestinal obstruction including abdominal tenderness, distended abdomen, and tinkling bowel sounds.
-However, there was no guarding or rigidity thus ruling out perforation.
+On clinical examination, he exhibited signs of intestinal obstruction, including abdominal tenderness, distended abdomen, and tinkling bowel sounds.
+However, there was no guarding or rigidity, thus ruling out perforation.

 An upright abdominal X Ray revealed dilated small and large bowel loops with multiple air fluid levels, and a faint “coffee bean sign” consistent with large bowel obstruction (Frank Gaillard, 2008).
-Contrast Enhanced Computed Tomography with Oral and IV contrast was done to confirm the diagnosis and establish the exact level of obstruction.
-CECT abdomen revealed distended large bowel loops with transition point in mid sigmoid and “whirling sign” suggestive of Sigmoid Volvulus (Chan A, 2023).
+Contrast-enhanced computed Tomography with Oral and IV contrast was done to confirm the diagnosis and establish the exact level of obstruction.
+CECT abdomen revealed distended large bowel loops with a transition point in the mid-sigmoid and “whirling sign” suggestive of Sigmoid Volvulus (Chan A, 2023).